nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 Click [here](https://eval.ai/web/challenges/challenge-page/720/overview) for the **EvalAI lidar segmentation evaluation server**.

+### Workshop on Evaluating Progress in Robotics through Standardized and Reproducible Benchmarks, ICRA 2021
+The second nuScenes lidar segmentation challenge will be held at [ICRA 2021](https://www.ieee-icra.org).
+Submissions will be accepted from April 1 to mid-May, 2021.
+The prizes will be awarded to submissions that outperform the previous state-of-the-art in their respective tracks.
+Results and winners will be announced at the Workshop on Evaluating Progress in Robotics through Standardized and Reproducible Benchmarks.
+Note that this challenge uses the same [evaluation server](https://eval.ai/web/challenges/challenge-page/720/overview) as previous lidar segmentation challenges.

 ### 5th AI Driving Olympics, NeurIPS 2020
 The first nuScenes lidar segmentation challenge will be held at [NeurIPS 2020](https://nips.cc/Conferences/2020/).
 Submissions will be accepted from November 1 to December 8, 2020.